-All sides of the ranch, except a 3,250' stretch on the southeast side by the road, is fenced; the seller will complete this fence for the new owner after closing.
+All sides of the ranch are fenced, and a cross fence is in place to separate the wheat field from the pasture.
 Some of the roughest terrain in the back where the canyons are already has a new 5-line barbed wire fence in place.
-The ranch is cross fenced into five different pastures for rotational grazing.
+Including the wheat field, there are three pastures for grazing.

 Next to the 101.7 acre wheat field on the north side is a set of wire working pens.
 City water is available there too, and a water trough is in place.
-The ranch has an interior road system and most of the roads are in good shape.
 The ranch has a few small gravel pits in the back that you can use to build the roads up with.
 There are no gravel leases in place, so there are no restrictions on its use.

 © 2016 Texas Alliance of Land Brokers